 Living as our real selves is a way of giving to life.
 Then we’re fed in return by humbly creating livelihoods around our passions.
 By contributing ourselves to life.

 If it seems daunting, consider that it may mean living simply.
 And of course our materialistic culture doesn’t exactly encourage that.
 But so what?
 Be counter-cultural.
 Imagine your open-hearted, creative life.
 Then scale down as needed.

 This is healthy for the 4th chakra.
 Healthy for our hearts, that powerful engine of our bodies with its own deep intelligence.
 How can we keep our 4th chakra spinning happily by living in ways that contribute lovingly to life?

 Next, as we go deeper, closer to the ground of our lives, the truth is that living our unique contribution to life takes personal power.
 It takes consistent output.
 And it takes regular self-renewal, my dears.
 We can’t fake this combo, or we end up outa gas.

 On the other hand, if we’re living and working in satisfying, healthy, balanced ways, we’re coming from core, as they say in yoga class.
 This makes everything we want possible.

 In short, we have to own both our personal power and our responsibility to take extraordinary care of ourselves.
 That’s a 3rd chakra gig, my dears.
 Creativity and health, indeed.

 2nd Chakra Health

 Now, as we live our inner creative fire, allowing it to design our outer lives, we access healthy 2nd chakra energy.
 It’s a sense of well-being, abundance, and gratitude.
 Pleasure.
 Sensuality.
+Relationship.